 strengthening.
 Blocks can help you balance your body when doing difficult poses

-as well as improve your alignment.
-Most of the time, these tools are meant as
+while also helping to improve your alignment.
+Most of the time, these tools are

-an aid and you can opt out of using them.
-Feel free to try the yoga poses
+meant as an aid and you can opt out of using them.

 blanket.
-This is typically used as a prop
+A blanket is typically used as a prop

 for different poses.
 It can help keep your hips above your knees when doing a